Bytte-AI/Pidgin-to-English-conversational-translations/datacard.md

 ## Acknowledgments

-This translation dataset was created by Bytte AI as part of the broader BBC Igbo–Pidgin Gold-Standard NLP Corpus.
+This translation dataset was created by Bytte AI through AI chatbot interactions with human validation.
 We acknowledge the importance of Nigerian Pidgin as a vital language for millions of West Africans and the need for high-quality linguistic resources to support digital inclusion and NLP research.

 ---